SYD - BKK

 The average price of all round-trip flights from Sydney to Bangkok Suvarnabhumi Airport clicked on KAYAK for each day over the last 12 months.

 When flying from Sydney to Bangkok, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
-For your return to Sydney, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.
+For your return to Sydney, you’ll find the best rates on Tuesdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Sydney to Bangkok Suvarnabhumi Airport?